Randomness and Differentiability: Introduction

 \subsection{Structure of the paper}

 Section~\ref{s:background} provides background from computable analysis.
 Section~\ref{s:CRand_intro} introduces computable randomness and shows its base invariance.
-The central Section~\ref{s:CRandDiff} characterizes computable randomness in terms of differentiability of computable functions, and ends with some application on $\+L_1$-computable functions.
+The central Section~\ref{s:CRandDiff} characterizes computable randomness in terms of differentiability of computable functions.
+The short Section~\ref{ss:Pathak} discusses some consequences of this result.
 Section~\ref{s:Weak2_and_ML} characterizes weak $2$-randomness in terms of differentiability of computable functions, and provides the implication $\LA$ in ($*$) for \ML{} randomness.
 The final Section~\ref{s:extensions} extends the results to functions that are merely computable on the rationals, and to notions in between such as Markov computability which is introduced briefly.
 It also provides the implication $\RA$ in ($*$) for \ML{} randomness.
 The paper ends with some open questions and future directions.